Boston College Supplemental Essays

 Boston College Supplemental Essay: Final Thoughts

-Thinking about how to get into Boston College, well-crafted Boston College supplemental essays should be top of your list.
+When thinking about how to get into Boston College, well-crafted Boston College supplemental essays should be top of your list.
 As you review and respond to the Boston College essay prompts, don’t let the low Boston College acceptance rate deter you from applying.
 If you believe Boston College’s Jesuit Catholic education will help you achieve your goals, submit the strongest application you can.